Chidinma-Chime99/Excel-HR-Attrition-Analytics-Project/README.md

 Attrition by Education Level

-Attrition by Stock Option Participation
+Attrition by Stock Option

-Attrition by Promotion History
+Attrition by Promotion

 Attrition by Age Group

 KPI Summary Cards